joseph-a-levine/authoring/_older/2024_books.md

 ★***Into the Silence: The Great War, Mallory, and the Conquest of Everest***, **Wade Davis**.
 This book couldn't quite decide what it wanted to be, alternating between a biography of Mallory, a meditation on psychological effects of the Western Front, a mountaineering guide, and a collection of essays.
 It really comes together.

 ***A Countess Below Stairs***, **Eva Ibbotson**.
 An early but very modern romance novel.
-A Russian countess flees the revolution to England, where she works as a housemaid in a Duke's house.
+A Russian countess flees the revolution to England, where she works as a maid in a Duke's household.
 You can guess the rest of the plot.
 Ibbotson (of *Which Witch?* fame) is always worth reading.

 ***Cosmicomics***, **Italo Calvino**.
 A collection of sci-fi tales, fun and whimsical, with depth.

 ***The Canadian Contribution to a Comparative Law of Secession: Legacies of the Quebec Secession Reference***, **ed.
 Giacomo Delledonne and Guiseppe Martinico**.
-An academic volumen on the 1998 Supreme Court of Canada Reference on the sucession of Quebec, looking at influences on global constitutional theory and practice.
+An academic volume on the 1998 Supreme Court of Canada Reference on the sucession of Quebec, looking at influences on global constitutional theory and practice.
 I intended to read just one essay, but this was really good!

 ***Chaucer***, **G.K.
 Chesterton**.
 A literary biography; the theology goes over my head.
 That's OK: Chesterton wasn't only a Christian apologist.
 The man is an apologist for much else: modernism, bureaucracy, incrementalism, and a certain type of aesthetic hedonism.
-Chaucer is just the lens he uses here.
+Chaucer is the lens he uses here.

 ***So Far So Good***, **Ursula K. Le Guin**.
 A late collection of her poetry.